-STCs are measured at fair value at the end of the financial year, with changes in fair value recognised in the income statement.
+STCs are measured at fair value at the end of the financial year, with changes in fair value recognised in the statement of profit or loss.
 STCs are valued at the market price on the measurement date.

 Critical accounting estimates and assumptions